Preliminary: Arithmetic Coding

 Example 2

-More realistic examples are somewhat challenging to demonstrate graphically.
+More realistic examples, with longer codes, are somewhat challenging to demonstrate graphically.

 Consider encoding the sequence of letters \(NOT\) from a 26 letter alphabet with associated probabilities.
 Below, message space is separated between letters in alphabetical order and each truncation of the space is highlighted in red in the previous space.
 Starting with the whole unit interval: